By Linh Nguyen & Aparna Komarla

 One week after the Alameda County Sheriff’s Office reported zero cases of COVID-19 at Santa Rita Jail, an outbreak with 17 active cases emerged.
 This led to serial testing and multiple housing unit quarantines.

-While SRJ’s population has been decreasing this week since last week’s record high population count of 1991 (recorded Sep.
-14, 2020), it has gradually increased over the past five months to approximately 1950.
+While SRJ’s population has been decreasing this week since last week’s record high count of 1991 people, it has been on an upward trajectory over the past five months.